{{ result.summaryTitle }}

 Fringe correction

-An optional percentage uplift for edge fields not included in the ideal parallel-plate equation.
+Optional percentage uplift for capacitance contributed by edge fields outside the ideal plate area.

 References: